syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/circular-gauge/EJ2_ASP.MVC/getting-started.md

 documentation: ug
 ---

-# Getting Started with ASP.NET MVC Chip Control
+# Getting Started with ASP.NET MVC Circular Gauge Control

 This section briefly explains about how to include [ASP.NET MVC CircularGauge](https://www.syncfusion.com/aspnet-mvc-ui-controls/circular-gauge) control in your ASP.NET MVC application using Visual Studio.